Abatements & Appeals

 When and How to Apply

-If you feel that your property has been overvalued, disproportionately assessed, incorrectly classified, or is exempt from taxation, you may submit an abatement application along with an additional information request form (Form 61A) found in the Forms Section.
+If you feel that your property has been overvalued, disproportionately assessed, incorrectly classified, or is exempt from taxation, you may submit an abatement application along with an additional information request form (Form 61A).

 Appeal of the Assessor's Decision